 Chinese medicine in Taiwan enjoys vast privilege and standing that can’t really be found anywhere else.
 Taiwan’s dirt-cheap universal health care system covers both those who want to go to a Western doctor and those who prefer to see the local Chinese medicine doctor.
 Curious about Chinese medicine?
 Read more about it here.

-I love Chinese festivals in Taiwan!
+I love festivals in Taiwan!
 All of them.
 I love them because they remind me that I am living in a foreign country, far away from my native Canada, among people who have totally different traditions and values.
-Chinese festivals help me remember that Chinese society is one of the most fascinating and intriguing in the world.
+Taiwanese festivals help me remember that this society is one of the most fascinating and intriguing in the world.
 Find out more about Chinese festivals in Taiwan here.